TheRandomLabs/RandomPatches/README.md

 In vanilla Minecraft, the framerate limit slider step size is 10.0.
 RandomPatches changes this to 1.0 by default.

+This does not work when OptiFine is installed.

 ### Return to main menu after disconnect (client-sided)

 This feature makes Minecraft return to the main menu screen after disconnecting rather than the